armalitedev/upfgs/README.md

 · Unencrypted keys.\
 · Spaghetti code.

-Major contributors will be added in a (to be made) credits page.\
+Major contributors will be added to a (to be made) credits page.\
 Estimated finish date: 2022